KevinBassaDevelopment/ionic-ssr-flickering-example/README.md

 This Example has been made **in comparison** to the complete same app in angular alone: https://github.com/KevinBassaDevelopment/angular-ssr-no-flickering-example

-In comparison to angular alone, ionic leads to 2 visible steps when changing from server to browser version.
+In comparison to angular alone, using ionic introduces 2 visible steps when changing from server to browser version.

 The **live examples** can be compared here: